priyanshu-rawa/Cybersecurity-Handbook/README.md

 [![Issues](https://img.shields.io/github/issues/priyanshu-rawa/Cybersecurity-Handbook?style=for-the-badge)](https://github.com/priyanshu-rawa/Cybersecurity-Handbook/issues)

-> An open-source cybersecurity knowledge base focused on understanding systems from first principles.
+An open-source cybersecurity knowledge base focused on understanding systems from first principles.
+This is my first open-source cybersecurity project on GitHub and a long-term effort to document everything I learn while studying cybersecurity.

+Instead of collecting random notes, my goal is to build a structured knowledge base that explains concepts from first principles through practical examples, diagrams, hands-on labs, and real-world scenarios.

 Cybersecurity Handbook is a long-term documentation project that consolidates practical cybersecurity knowledge into a structured, searchable reference.
 It combines conceptual explanations, hands-on notes, command references, diagrams, and lab documentation across multiple cybersecurity domains.